jsenzel1/showandtell/README.md

 the chooser then picks another player to be the new chooser, and play repeats with the **new chooser**

+the game ends when the chooser requests players to bring a clock

 ## Starter Prompts

 ### (show =  bring to the camera / take the camera to)